ohata-toast/Container-Container-Registry-v2/en/user-guide.md

 ### Replication History

 You can check the replication progress and history in the replication history.
 To check the replication history, click the configured replication and click the **Replication History** tab on the**View Details** page at the bottom.
+You can find the history details by clicking the searched information at the bottom.

 ## Use Image Cache